BA

 basic concepts and apply useful formulae and

-results directly to the business problems.
+results directly to business problems.
 Students

 will be exposed to real life problems, both solved